wultra/powerauth-crypto/docs/Activation-Recovery.md

 1. If the confirmation succeeded, the response from the server contains information, whether the Recovery Code was already confirmed before.
 The PowerAuth Client application can use this information to adjust the success screen presented to the user.

-Due to testing purposes, we decided that also Recover Codes created as a part of application activation can be confirmed.
-We're using this feature for the integration tests, between [PowerAuth mobile SDK](https://github.com/wultra/powerauth-mobile-sdk) and the Intermediate Server Application.
+Recovery codes created during the activation can be also confirmed.
+However, this feature is mostly important for testing purposes, for integration tests, between [PowerAuth mobile SDK](https://github.com/wultra/powerauth-mobile-sdk) and the Intermediate Server Application.

 ## Additional Technical Information